mindspore-ai/docs/docs/mindspore/programming_guide/source_en/dump_in_graph_mode.md

 3. Execute the training script to dump data.

    After the training is started, if the `MINDSPORE_DUMP_CONFIG` environment variable is correctly configured, the content of the configuration file will be read and the operator data will be saved according to the data storage path specified in the Dump configuration.
-   In synchronous mode, if you want to dump data, you must use the non-data sink mode (set the `dataset_sink_mode` parameter in `model.train` or `DatasetHelper` to `False`) to ensure that you can get the dump data of each step.
+   In synchronous mode, if you want to dump data in GPU environment, you must use the non-data sink mode (set the `dataset_sink_mode` parameter in `model.train` or `DatasetHelper` to `False`) to ensure that you can get the dump data of each step.
    If `model.train` or `DatasetHelper` is not called in the script, the default is non-data sinking mode.
 Using the Dump function will automatically generate the IR file of the final execution graph.

     You can set `context.set_context(reserve_class_name_in_scope=False)` in your training script to avoid dump failure because of file name is too long.